DimWebDev/MCP-Travel-Agent/Tasks.md

 - [ ] Implement multi-language support detection for international POIs (**DEFERRED** – English only for MVP)

 ### Task T006: Implement Basic FastAPI Agent Orchestrator

 > **Dev Note:** During local development, agent orchestration and integration can be tested by running all MCP servers in parallel with `run_all_servers.py`.
 This script is for rapid iteration and should be replaced by Docker Compose for full-stack and production testing.

 - [x] **CLI-first** The initial entry point should be a REPL or CLI that takes user queries from the terminal, orchestrates calls to MCP tools, and prints results.
 FastAPI endpoints will be layered in after CLI orchestration is functional.
 - [x] Add basic HTTP/JSON wrapper in FastAPI so you can later swap in a browser UI
- - [x] Implement MCP client connections to all 3 servers (Planning#4 architecture)
+- [x] Implement MCP client connections to all 3 servers (Planning\#4 architecture)
 - [x] Create agent request/response models with Pydantic validation
 - [x] Add health check endpoints for all MCP servers
- - [x] Configure CORS middleware for React frontend integration (Planning#3)
+- [x] Configure CORS middleware for React frontend integration (Planning\#3)
 - [x] Implement structured logging for agent decisions and tool calls
 - [x] Add basic error handling and timeout management
 - [x] Test agent-to-MCP-server communication with sample requests

 ### Task T006-extra: Intelligent Radius Defaulting (OPTIONAL)

 - **Dependencies:** Requires T002 (Geocoding) and T003 (POI Discovery) to be completed
 - Add logic in the orchestrator so that every call to `search_pois` carries a sensible `radius` based on:
     - Urban vs rural density (using the geocoding result)
     - POI category (e.g. ≤800 m for restaurants, 2 km for attractions)
     - User intent keywords (e.g. "nearby", "around")
 - Ensure this defaulting is unit-tested.
 - Update the FastAPI endpoint Pydantic model to accept an optional `radius` (with `None` default), and fill in the orchestrated default before calling the MCP server.
 - Document the policy in code comments and in the OpenAPI schema (so it shows up in `/docs`).

-### Task T007: Set Up Docker Compose Development Environment

-- [ ] Create docker-compose.yml with all 4 services (3 MCP servers + agent)
-- [ ] Configure internal networking between containers (Planning\#4)
-- [ ] Add Redis container for caching as specified in Planning\#3(will be implemnted later, not at this stage)
-- [ ] Set up volume mounts for development hot-reload
-- [ ] Configure environment variable passing from .env file
-- [ ] Add health checks for all services with proper timeouts
-- [ ] Create startup script for development environment
-- [ ] Test full environment startup and verify service discovery

-### Task T008: Implement GPT-4o-mini Integration with Function Calling
+### Task T007: Implement GPT-4o-mini Integration with MCP Tool Orchestration

 - [ ] Install and configure OpenAI Python library with API key handling
-- [ ] Create GPT-4o-mini client following Planning\#3 specifications
+- [ ] Create GPT-4o-mini client for natural language processing and decision making
-- [ ] Implement function calling schema for all 3 MCP tools (PRD\#4)
+- [ ] Implement MCP tool invocation logic for all 3 MCP servers (geocoding, POI, Wikipedia)
+- [ ] Create MCP client connections to communicate with MCP servers
 - [ ] Add conversation context management and memory
-- [ ] Implement token usage monitoring as specified in Planning\#6 risks
+- [ ] Implement tool selection logic based on AI model responses
-- [ ] Add retry logic with exponential backoff for API failures
+- [ ] Add MCP protocol error handling and retry logic
-- [ ] Create unit tests with mocked OpenAI responses
+- [ ] Create unit tests with mocked MCP server responses
-- [ ] Add cost tracking and usage limits to prevent overruns

-### Task T009: Create Intent Classification Logic
+### Task T008: Create Intent Classification Logic

 - [ ] Design user intent categories (historical, food, family, budget) from PRD\#2 user stories
 - [ ] Implement prompt engineering for GPT-4o-mini intent extraction